Jack Lihou: Cricket career

-A leg-spin bowler who worked in Brisbane as a plumber, Lihou had a successful season in Brisbane senior cricket in 1953–54, and was added to the state squad for the next season.
+A tall leg-spin bowler who worked in Brisbane as a plumber, Lihou had a successful season in Brisbane senior cricket in 1953–54, and was added to the state squad for the next season.
 He made his first-class debut for Queensland in the Sheffield Shield against Victoria in 1955–56, taking the wickets of Neil Harvey and Sam Loxton.
 He played four matches in that season but took only five wickets at an average of 66.80.

-He played one match in 1959–60, and was not selected in Queensland's first two matches in 1960–61.
-He returned to the side to play the West Indians, and took one wicket, that of Gary Sobers.
+Lihou played one match in 1959–60, and was not selected in Queensland's first two matches in 1960–61.
+He returned to the side to play the touring West Indians, and took one wicket, that of Gary Sobers.
 He remained in the side for the rest of the season and finished with 21 wickets at 37.04, including four wickets in the victory over South Australia in Adelaide and five in the victory over Western Australia in Perth a week later.

 Lihou played the first six matches in 1961–62 but took only 11 wickets at 46.81 and lost his spot towards the end of the season.
 After that he played eight matches in three seasons, in which he took 10 wickets at 78.50.